Xilinx/finn/docs/finn/hw_build.rst

 ---------------------------------

 The final step in the hardware build flow is to generate a project and run synthesis to produce a bitfile.
-For Zynq this is done using the `MakeZYNQProject` transformation.
+For Zynq and embedded Versal this is done using the `MakePynqProject` transformation.
 For Alveo, the stitched IP kernels are first prepared by `PrepareForLinking` and then linked using either the `VitisLink` transformation (for UltraScale+-based Alveo cards) or the `SlashLink` transformation (for Versal-based Alveo cards such as the V80).